antonbabkin/snake/README.md

 ## issues

 - use transparency in all sprites so that they do not cover grid lines
-- win screen: any key takes to next level, lose screen: any key restarts game
 - status bar: add fps (pygame.time.Clock.get_fps())